 IMAGE VIA POP UP YOGA BALTIMORE | FACEBOOK

-Even being the gym rats that we are, we can all agree it can boost your fitness game to change up the scenery every once in a while.
-Grab a pair of sunglasses — it’s time to explore a bit more of what Baltimore has to offer in the outdoor department.
+Even being the gym rats that we are, we can all agree that it's nice to change up the scenery every once in a while.
+Grab a pair of sunglasses — it’s time to explore outdoors.
 And maybe get a nice base tan.

 Do you have what it takes to keep up with the fittest of the fit?
 Under Armour headquarters in Locust Point offers high-intensity outdoor cycling classes, led by some seriously credentialed instructors.
 If you’re up for this sweaty challenge, you’ll find these classes throwin’ down on their outdoor turf field overlooking the Bay.
 Also looking for something more low-key?
 Stretch it out with their Friday morning outdoor yoga.
 Trust us — your quads will need it after that cycling class.

 Canton’s waterfront has the breathtaking views and the spacious spread that will take your workout experience to the next level.
-A prime yoga spot, attend the park’s free yoga series on select Friday nights complete with glow sticks and giveaways, or simply escape your apartment to go practice your self-guided Vinyasa on a night of your choosing.
+Attend the park’s free yoga series on select Friday nights complete with glow sticks and giveaways, or simply escape your apartment to go practice your self-guided Vinyasa on a night of your choosing.
 For a walk or run with a view, follow the path leading from the park around a b-e-a-utiful section of the harbor.
-This park’s practically begging you to Insta that artsy sh*t.

 This is THE center of Canton fitness activity.
 On your typical night or weekend, you’ll see the Baltimore Social leagues playing all types of beer sports on part of the lawn.
 Here you can grab some space to toss a football, stretch out your retired pitching arm with a bud, or take your pup for a jog around their running trail to watch the action as you go.

 Want to get a workout in the heat of the city?
 The Inner Harbor isn’t just a place to shop and sight see – it’s a killer exercise spot.
-Just follow the yellow red brick road!
-You can get a solid 5k walk or run in from doing a harbor loop.
+Just follow the red brick road, and you can get a solid 5k walk or run in along the harbor loop.
 If you get there early enough in the morning, try laying out your yoga mat and flowing through your pre-work sun salutations right on the water.

 Ready for a challenging twist to your outdoor workout?
 Time to visit B’More SUP and give their FloYo class a try.
 Riding atop their stand-up paddleboards, you’ll flow through an instructor-led yoga sesh with the sunset or sunrise.
 It’s the perfect balance challenge to shake up your traditional yoga practice while enjoying a killer view from the water.
 Head over to Dundalk’s B’More SUP to give it a go.

-The Northern Central Railroad Trail, a 20-mile trailing stretching from the Hunt Valley area nearly to the state line, is a great outdoor spot for running, hiking and biking.
-You can usually find various running groups getting together for a fun run or training for the Baltimore Running Festival, catch the NCR Marathon in November, watch kayakers paddling down the Gunpowder, or even partake in outdoor bootcamp classes.
+The Northern Central Railroad Trail, a 20-mile trail stretching from the Hunt Valley area nearly to the state line, is a great outdoor spot for running, hiking, and biking.
+You can usually find various running groups getting together for a fun run or training for the Baltimore Running Festival; catch the NCR Marathon in November, watch kayakers paddling down the Gunpowder, or even partake in outdoor bootcamp classes.
 Whether you want to work out with a group or alone, the NCR Trail offers tons of activities.